sentfromspacevr/robust-weight-transfer/README.md

 - Allow flipped normals
     - Handles solid meshes when vertex normals show into opposite direction of the vertex normals on the body
 - Remesh using Robust Laplacian's point cloud Laplacian (During Point mode)
-    - Workarounds `libigl.min_quad_with_fixed` failing during Inpaint when a disconnected match doesn't have any known values/matches
+    - Workarounds `libigl.min_quad_with_fixed` failing during Inpaint when a disconnected mesh doesn't have any known values/matches